Family law legal fees

 If you would like to make a formal complaint, you can do so using our complaints procedure.
 We will acknowledge your complaint, investigate it fairly, and provide a clear response.
 Full details of how to complain, including relevant timescales and escalation options, are available on our website.
 The Solicitors Regulation Authority (SRA) requires firms to provide clear complaints information so clients know how concerns will be handled.

 Often, yes.
-If parts of your matter are straightforward or can be agreed without the need for court hearings, the overall time required is usually lower.
+If parts of your matter are straightforward or can be agreed without the need, for example a court hearing, the overall time required is usually lower.
 Where work can be scoped clearly, we may be able to offer a fixed fee for a specific stage or task.

 If your case is billed hourly, we can also discuss a step-by-step approach so you prioritise the work that is most important to you.
 For example, some clients prefer focused advice on a particular issue first, followed by targeted negotiations, rather than progressing every point at once.